How officials caught another escaped Orleans Parish Jail inmate in Baton Rouge

 Police say the recapture wouldn't have been possible without help from the community.

-"He had been staying here in Baton Rouge at a local hotel," said L'Jean McKneely with the Baton Rouge Police Department.
+"He had been staying here in Baton Rouge at a local hotel," L'Jean McKneely with the Baton Rouge Police Department said.
 "He just happened to be at the Hammond Aire Plaza shopping center."

 Baton Rouge Police were called anonymously about a man whose face had been appearing on television for nearly two weeks.
 Vanburen was one of ten inmates who escaped from a New Orleans jail cell through a hole in the cell wall.
 He's facing trial for a deadly shooting in 2021.